-- Secure the gyroplane on level ground by engaging the parking brake, adjust the rotor system lengthwise and pump up the rotor brake to its maximum. - 2.
+- 1. Secure the gyroplane on level ground by engaging the parking brake, adjust the rotor system lengthwise and pump up the rotor brake to its maximum. - 2.
 Remove and discard split pin and unscrew the castellated nut (5).
 The rotor system has to be tilted onto the black rotor teeter stop. - 3.
 The teeter bolt (1) has to be extracted by using only the hand, not a hammer.
 If needed tilt the rotor blades carefully onto the teeter stop, in order to prevent the bolt from jamming.
 Make sure that the rotor stays level in the teeter axis, if not the teeter bolt will damage the Teflon coated bushes, while being pushed out. - 4.
-A supervised second person has to hold the rotor system in flying direction. - Lift the rotor system carefully out of the teeter tower and be aware of the position of the shim washers (2).
+A supervised second person is required to support the aft looking rotor blade. - 5.
+Lift the rotor system carefully out of the teeter tower and be aware of the position of the shim washers (2).
 Their thicknesses may differ and it is essential that they are reinstalled on the correct side!
 They are marked with dots to identify the correct side. - 6.
 Remove the rotor system to one side by letting it rest on your shoulder and take care not to collide with stabilizer or propeller.